Chelsea Manning Set To Be Released From Prison, 28 Years Early

 Re: (Score:2)

-She did the right thing (Score:2)
+She did the right thing (Score:3, Insightful)

 Manning discovered widespread corruption, deeply unethical behavior and absolutely unacceptable conduct, and she decided to let fundamental human rights and dignity overrule artificial power structures, so she exposed the lies, and of course the liars punished her.